tommytracey/DeepRL-P2-Continuous-Control/README.md

 1. Establish performance baseline using a random action policy.
 1. Select an appropriate algorithm and begin implementing it.
 1. Run experiments to measure agent performance.
-1. Revise the algorithm and retrain the agent until performance threshold is reached.
+1. Revise the algorithm and retrain the agent until the performance threshold is reached.

 ##### &nbsp;

 ### 1. Evaluate State & Action Space
-The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
-Given this information, the agent has to learn how to best select actions.
-Four discrete actions are available:

-- `0` move forward
-- `1` move backward
-- `2` turn left
-- `3` turn right
+The state space space has 33 dimensions corresponding to the position, rotation, velocity, and angular velocities of the robotic arm.
+There are two sections of the arm &mdash; analogous to those connecting the shoulder and elbow (i.e., the humerus), and the elbow to the wrist (i.e., the forearm) on a human body.

+The action space is continuous.
+Each action is a vector with four numbers, corresponding to the torque applied to the two joints (shoulder and elbow).
+Every element in the action vector must be a number between -1 and 1.

 ##### &nbsp;